Miorey/aws_fast_api_lambda/README.md

 ## Pre-requirements
-To start you will need to install [terraform](https://www.terraform.io/downloads) and setup your aws credentials wit [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+To start you will need to install [terraform](https://www.terraform.io/downloads) and setup your aws credentials with [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 Today AWS - Lambda, latest python version is 3.8, so this is the one we use.

 ## Init project